1 - Tell us how your project(s) were started.

 2 - What does music, in it's entirety, mean to you?

-those eternal human truths.
-People from all periods of history from every corner
+be one of those eternal human truths.
+People from all periods of history from

-of the earth have made music in one form or another.
-Not to get too intellectual,
+every corner of the earth have made music in one form or another.
+Not to get

-but I think music is of the most basic and necessary expressions of our humanity.
+too intellectual, but I think music is of the most basic and necessary expressions

-Music, art, literature, theatre- all these things have been present in various
+of our humanity.
+Music, art, literature, theatre- all these things have been

 Music, like all the arts, to me is yet another indicator that we're not so different